linux4sam/egt/docs/src/api_changes.md

 Here, you can find the API changes from the version 1.0.
 In addition, some hints are provided to help you update your code.

+@section v1_9 1.9

+@subsection checkbutton CheckButton

+@li The class is added to the API.

+@li The handle() method is now public as it should have been.

+@subsection event Event

+@li Add postpone_stop() and posptponed_quit() methods to handle event propagation.

+@subsection imagegroup ImageGroup

+@li New utility class to handle images tied to a palette group id.

+@subsection inputlibinput InputLibInput

+@li Add an optional device argument to the constructor.

+@subsection listbox ListBox

+@li Add orient() getter and setter to handle the orientation: either vertical or horizontal.

+@li Add scroll_beginning/end() methods.

+@subsection mousegesture MouseGesture

+@li Add drag_enable_distance() setter and getter to configure the distance to travel to enable drag mode.

+@subsection painter Painter

+@li Add translate() and rotate() methods to abstract Cairo translation and rotation.

+@subsection pointtype PointType

+@li Add unary 'operator-'.

+@subsection rangevalue RangeValue

+@li Add rbegin(), rend(), crbegin(), and crend() iterators.

+@subsection scrolledview ScrolledView

+@li Add init_sliders() method.

+@li Rename resize_slider() into resize_sliders();

+@subsection slider Slider

+@li Add format_label() method to handle the formatting of the value.

+@li Add handle_image() setter and getter, and the reset_handle_method() to manage an optional image to draw for the handle.

+@li Fix the prototype of the to_offset() method.
+The 'value' parameter should be 'T' rather than 'int'.

+@subsection switch Switch

+@li Add the Switch class to factorize code from CheckBox and RadioBox which now inherits from it.

+@subsection valuerangewidget ValueRangeWidget

+@li Add an optional step parameter to the constructor and stepping() getter and setter.
+Step describes the difference between two consecutive values of the range.

+@li Add the set_value() method to factorize code.

+@subsection widget Widget

+@li children() returns a reference rather than a value.

+@li Add init() method to factorize code.

+@li Add components() getters.

+@li Add update_subordinates_ranges() method to factorize code.

+@li Add the range_from_widget() method to return the proper subordinate range, either children or components depending on the type of the subordinate given as argument.

+@li Constify local_to_display() and display_to_local() methods.

+@li Add the point_from_subordinate() virtual method to return the widget point coordinates, but from the point of view of one of its subordinates.

+@li Add the hit() method to test whether a DisplayPoint lays within a widget box.

+@li Add dragged() setter and getter for the current widget which is being dragged.

+@li Add group() method to retrieve the palette group id depending on the widget state.

+@li Add background() setter and getter, and the reset_background() method to handle the image background per palette group.

+@li The has_screen() method is now public.

 @section v1_8 1.8

 @subsection progressbar ProgressBar